poudelprakash/poudelprakash.github.io/_posts/2020-07-08-rails-6-precompile-error-yarn.md

 ---
-title: How to solve Deployment Failure: `assets:precompile`
+title: How to solve Deployment Failure-`assets:precompile`
 categories:
   - rails
 excerpt: I was trying to deploy rails 6 app on ec2 server using capistrano when precompile failure lead to whole deploymentt failure.
 I had to uninstall cmdtest and install yarn